Neural Sketch

 PropertyDefaultDescription

-text-alignleftAlignment of annotation text (left, right, center, justify).
+text-alignleftAlign annotation text (left, center, right, justify)

-fillnskLightestGrayBackground color of the annotation box.
+fillnskLightestGrayBackground of the annotation box

-border-colornskMidGrayColor of annotation box border.
+border-colornskMidGrayColor of the annotation border

-connect-to(none)Element the annotation arrow points to.
+connect-to(none)Anchor the annotation points to

 % Annotation 1: Simple, no border